Last update 06-04-2026

 Volver arriba

-Official website or link where consumers can compare the rates of the different supply companies
+Official website or link where a consumer can compare the prices of different suppliers

 Through the following link you can access the energy offer comparison tool in the free market (for electricity and for gas) designed by the National Commission on Markets and Competition for low voltage consumers, with and without time restrictions: